Tachytaenius/bibliopotamia/README.md

 # How does it work?

-Individual markdown chapters are linked and ordered by the user in a file called "chapters.txt," (it's just writing the name of the chapters's file, adding a new line and repeating.
-Having a trailing newline is safe if you're into that) then a script called "compile.py" is ran (or an executable form of such a script.)
+Individual markdown chapters are linked and ordered by the user in the file "../chapters.txt," ((bibliopotamia is meant to be added to book setups as a submodule, which is a subdirectory.
+So the work itself will be in bibliopotamia's superdirectory) it's just writing the name of the chapters's file, adding a new line and repeating.
+Having a trailing newline is safe if you're into that) then a script called "compile.py" is executed.
 The script concatenates each chapter as directed by the chapters list, separating them using some newlines with a horizontal rule.
 The resulting string is then converted by markdown2 into an output HTML file, which is then saved where the user wishes (overwite prompt included!)

-# I'd like to use this, but I need an example of a chapters file.

-Remember that chapters.txt goes where compile.py and the chapter files themselves do.
+# How do I use it?
+Write your *.md files, one for each chapter to be separated by a horizontal rule.
+Set your working directory to bibliopotamia, which should be a subdirectory to where your *.md files are.
+Run compile.py with python, and tell the program where you want to output your HTML file.

+As for chapters.txt, remember that it goes in the directory above compile.py (because this is meant to be added as a submodule or just a subdirectory if you're not using git,) along with the chapter files themselves.
-00_Title.md will be concatenated with 01_InTheBeginning.md, which will be concatenated to 02_HappilyEverAfter.md, separating each with a horizontal rule.
+00_Title.md will be concatenated with 01_InTheBeginning.md, which will be concatenated to 02_HappilyEverAfter.md, with a horizontal rule between each.
 ```
 00_Title.md
 01_InTheBeginning.md